Jamie Bellenoit, LMFT, Ph.D. – Chief Executive Officer

-Tanja Larsen, LCSW – Vice President of Clinical Operations
+Tanja Larsen, LCSW – Executive Vice President of Clinical Operations

-As a Licensed Clinical Social Worker for the clinical day school, she managed the day to day crises, offered clinical consultation to school staff and provided family and group therapy to the parents of the students.
-She helped develop the Intensive Outpatient Treatment Program: North Star.
-In 2012 she transitioned into her supervisory role in the outpatient clinic.
-She has facilitated the expansion of group therapy services, evidenced-based practices, substance abuse treatment, and trauma treatment.
-Throughout her time here she has collaborated with area colleges and universities to train interns.
-She is a solution-focused leader who is passionate about developing and implementing strengths-based effective programming to meet the needs of our community.
-She believes in collaborating and engaging in the micro, mezzo and macro systems in the process of change.
+Tanja Larsen began her training in the field of social work and obtained her bachelor’s degree from Southern Connecticut State University.
+Prior to completing her Master's of Social Work at Fordham University, she worked in community-based programming in the field of juvenile justice.
+Taking her love for community work and desire to grow her clinical skills, Tanja joined Community Child Guidance Clinic in 2000.
+As a Licensed Clinical Social Worker for the CCGC School, she managed the day-to-day crises, offered clinical consultation to school staff and provided family and group therapy to the parents of the students.
+She also helped develop North Star, CCGC's Intensive Outpatient Treatment Program.
+In 2012, she transitioned into a supervisory role for the outpatient clinic, during which time, she has facilitated the expansion of group therapy services, evidenced-based practices, substance abuse treatment, and trauma treatment.
+Throughout her time here, she has collaborated with area colleges and universities to train interns.
+As a solution-focused leader who is passionate about developing and implementing strengths-based effective programming to meet the needs of our community, she believes in collaborating and engaging in the micro, mezzo and macro systems in the process of change.

 Robin Entress, LCSW – Director of Community and Home-Based Services

-Robin Entress is the Director of Community and Home-Based Services.
-She received her Bachelor’s degree in Social Work from NYU and her MSW from Smith College School for Social Work.
-Ms. Entress began her career providing home-based services along the south shore in Mass. and then joined a large community mental health center south of Boston.
-Her love of community-based work led her to take a part-time position at Community Child Guidance Clinic providing home-based wrap-around services.
-Ms. Entress began working full-time at CCGC in 1996 and has focused on providing intensive in-home services to help families with the greatest needs, including evaluating children in psychiatric crisis, treating children who may need out of home placement and working with families whose children are at risk of removal.
-Ms. Entress has enjoyed the opportunity to meld child, parent and family treatment and engage with families in their natural environments.
-Ms. Entress also oversees school-based services, which provide access to children who might otherwise not receive mental health treatment.
-It is an honor to supervise and work with clinical staff who are truly invested in helping families grow.
+Robin Entress received her bachelor’s degree in Social Work from NYU and MSW from Smith College School for Social Work.
+She began her career providing home-based services along the south shore in Massachusetts, and then joined a large community mental health center outside of Boston.
+Robin's love of community-based work led to her taking a part-time position at Community Child Guidance Clinic providing home-based wrap-around services.
+Since 1996, she has focused on providing intensive in-home services to help families with the greatest needs, including evaluating children in psychiatric crisis, treating children who may need out of home placement and working with families whose children are at risk of removal.
+Robin has enjoyed the opportunity to meld child, parent and family treatment and engage with families in their natural environments.
+Robin also oversees parochial school-based services, which provide access to children who might otherwise not receive mental health treatment.

 Erica Mott, LPC - Director of Outpatient Services